fuser002/fuser002.github.io/about.md

 permalink: /about/
 ---

-mi chiamo Marco Marcucci e abito a Jesi
+mi chiamo Marco Marcucci e abito a Jesi (AN) ITALY

 ### Ulteriori Informazioni